-The first step to understanding just how much child support you might receive, or pay is to visit the Child Support Estimator the Department of Human Services website.
+The first step for your guide to Child Support is understanding how much Child Support you might receive, or pay.
+To do this, visit the Child Support Estimator on the Department of Human Services website.
 This calculator estimates the amount of child support you will pay or receive based on the formula in the Child Support (Assessment) Act.

 How does the Child Support formula work?

 Well, as with most things in life after you separate, it is complicated … however, breaking it down, it’s generally based on the following:

 - How much care each of you have of the children;

 - Whether either of you have any other dependent children.

 How do I get child support from the other parent?

 There are two ways that you can do this.
 Either, you approach the other parent and ask them to pay privately or, you can make an application to the Child Support Agency.

 Many parents have private arrangements for child support which might be completely different from what an assessment would be.